 Our residence halls are coed, except for Balch Hall, which is for first-year women only.
 All have single and double rooms; some also have triples and quads.

 All first-year residences are grouped together on north campus, along with eight residential Program Houses, the Carol Tatkon Center for first-year students, two active community centers, three dining rooms, two cafes, a convenience store and grill, two athletic facilities, basketball and tennis courts, and a sand volleyball court.

 These communities are located primarily in Collegetown, close to dining, shopping, and social gathering spots.
-The two exceptions are 122 McGraw Place and 112 Edgemoor, located just north and south of west campus, respectively.
+The exception is 112 Edgemoor, located just south of west campus.